-So you’re seriously considering buying tickets to this year’s Super Bowl in Miami but are a bit hesitant to secure your tickets from a secondary marketplace or other source due to horror stories you may have read regarding counterfeit tickets to the final game of the NFL season.
+If you’re seriously considering buying tickets to this year’s Super Bowl in Tampa but are a bit hesitant to get them from a secondary marketplace or other source due to horror stories you may have read regarding counterfeit tickets to the final game of the NFL season.
 That’s completely fair and we absolutely advise any prospective Super Bowl ticket buyers to do all of the research they can in order to feel comfortable before pulling the trigger on tickets to the most exciting football game of the year at Raymond James Stadium on February 7th.

 Raised Lombardi trophy

-This feature is pretty self-explanatory, but as all of you know by now, these Super Bowl tickets are not cheap, and as such, the NFL folks that produce them make sure to produce them on high quality ticket stock that includes raised lettering that you can feel if you run your fingers over them.
-If you have a person in the parking lot on the day of the game trying to sell you tickets (which we would 1000% advise against risking regardless of how good or convincing they may look) that feel flimsy or don’t have any of the following features:
+This feature is pretty self-explanatory, but as all of you know by now, these Super Bowl tickets are not cheap, and as such, the NFL folks that produce them make sure to do so on high quality ticket stock that includes raised lettering that you can feel if you run your fingers over them.
+If you have a person in the parking lot on the day of the game trying to sell you tickets (which we would 1000% advise against risking regardless of how good or convincing they may look) that feel flimsy or don’t have any of the following features, Do.
+Not.
+Buy.

 - The words “SUPER BOWL” located on the front of the ticket that are at the bottom of the Lombardi Trophy logo are holographic when compared to others

 - The NFL 100 logo and shield logo on the left of the face value on the front of the ticket will also be raised.
-This also goes for the “LIV” logo for this year’s Super Bowl located on the right of the face value
+This also went for the “LIV” logo for last year’s Super Bowl, which was located on the right of the face value

-One cool (and necessary these days) feature of legitimate Super Bowl tickets is a hidden message on ALL legitimate tickets for this year’s game that are only visible while a blacklight is shone upon it.
-You’ll notice from the graphic provide above that this year’s message reads “100.”
-We at TickPick will have a blacklight demonstration set up at our official pickup location for this year’s Super Bowl just to let our buyers see this cool feature themselves.
+One cool (and necessary these days) feature of legitimate Super Bowl tickets is a hidden message on ALL legitimate tickets for the game are only visible while a blacklight is shone upon it.
+You’ll notice from the graphic provide above that last year’s message read “100.”

-While it’s a bit difficult to tell from the picture above, the hologram on the back of the ticket shows a picture of a few things verifying the authenticity of your ticket.
+While it’s a bit difficult to tell from the picture above, the hologram on the back of the ticket shows a picture of a few things that would verify the authenticity of your ticket.
 One of them depicts a football with with LIV logo and the official NFL 100 logo in the top right corner.
 Another are the words “Super Bowl” above the LIV logo.

-Last but not least, a feature of all legitimate Super Bowl tickets is the heat-sensitive thermal ink used on the bottom of the ticket that reads “MIAMI.”
+Last but not least, a feature of all legitimate Super Bowl tickets in recent years is the heat-sensitive thermal ink used on the bottom of the ticket, which last year read “MIAMI.”
 If you rub your fingers over the ink (creating heat through friction), it should “disappear” for a few moments until it’ll come right back.
 This may be the hardest thing of all for any fraudsters to duplicate, so we suggest trying it out for yourself just to feel secure.

 Absolutely, and we wouldn’t still be in business if we weren’t.
-We’ve sold thousands of tickets over the years, including a record number of Super Bowl LIV tickets last year without ever seeing any issues with their legitimacy.
+We’ve sold thousands of Super Bowl tickets over the years, including a record number of Super Bowl LIV tickets last year without ever seeing any issues with their legitimacy.
 This is due in part to our team of ticket experts who know what to look for when reviewing Super Bowl tickets.
 We also only allow legitimate and reputable ticket brokers to even list their tickets for sale on our site so we can ensure the source is trusted.
 Now, you can test it out for yourself to ensure you’re going to the Big Game with authentic tickets.

-Above all, if you’re serious about purchasing Super Bowl tickets, we would strongly advise against purchasing tickets from anywhere that isn’t a legitimate ticket site such as TickPick, where you’re offered 100% guarantees that any tickets purchased will be completely legitimate and picked up right from our official pickup location right in the heart of Miami.
+Above all, if you’re serious about purchasing Super Bowl tickets, we would strongly advise against purchasing tickets from anywhere that isn’t a legitimate ticket site such as TickPick, where you’re offered 100% guarantees that any tickets purchased will be completely legitimate.